storj/design-docs/20250828-bucket-eventing-phase-1.md

 - Require the customer to own the Pub/Sub topic in their GCP account.
   - This transfers the throughput cost of $80/TiB to the customer, which is the primary cost for the bucket eventing.
   - This also transfers the responsibility for any inefficiencies in the customer’s webhook to the customer themselves.
-  - This is inline with AmazonS3.
-They don’t push notifications directly to webhooks, but require the use of some other AWS services like SNS, SQS, or Lambda and the customer bears the cost for using them.
+  - This is in line with AmazonS3.
+They don’t push notifications directly to webhooks, but require the use of some other AWS services like SNS, SQS, or Lambda, and the customer bears the cost for using them.
   - As a bonus for the customer, they can take advantage of the 10 GiB free tier for throughput.
-They can also take actions of optimizing their cost through topic/subscription configuration.
+They can also take actions to optimize their cost through topic/subscription configuration.
 - Require the customer Pub/Sub topic to be global or configured to the same region as the Storj satellite.
   - This eliminates the egress fee from the Change Stream Reader to the Pub/Sub topic.
 - Minimize the retention period for the Spanner change stream (is the minimum of 1 day enough?).